donundeen/content_swapper_plugin/README.md

 um, I think the same way you install any chrome plugin.
 But you need to install it locally, this isn't in the chrome plugin "store"

 ## To install from this repo:
-- Download the zip file content_swapper_plugin.zip, or just download this whole repo
+- Download the zip file content_swapper_plugin.zip (under CODE->Download Zip), or just download/clone this whole repo
 - if you just downloaded the zip file, unzip it somewhere you'll keep it (personally I use the Documents folder)
 - in Chrome Menu, go to "Window->Extensions"
 - click "Load Unpacked"